microsoft/azure-software-radio/gr-azure-software-radio/examples/README.md

 To run the flowgraph, you must:
 - change the connection_str variable to use your connection string
 - change the eventhub_name variable to use the event hub entity you created as part of the [Event Hub Prerequisites section above](#event-hub-example-prerequisites)
-- change the consumer_grp variable to use the default or use the created consumer group as part of the [Event Hub Prerequisites section above](#event-hub-example-prerequisites)
+- change the consumer_grp variable to use consumer group created as part of the [Event Hub Prerequisites section above](#event-hub-example-prerequisites)

+See the instructions on how to [Get an Event Hubs connection string](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string) for more details.

 Run the flowgraph and you should see the Message Debug block showing the contents of the received events.